 More Favorite Cookie Recipes

-If you love these oatmeal raisin cookies, try any of these SOFT and CHEWY cookie recipes.
+If you love these oatmeal raisin cookies, try any of these SOFT cookie recipes.
 You’ll wonder why you haven’t baked them sooner!

 - Iced Oatmeal Cookies